7 Genetic Fitness DNA Testing Companies

 Launched as far back as 2006, the man behind Genomic Express is Dr. Grant A. Bitter.
 We couldn’t find any mention of institutional investors backing this company but the first thing any investor would want them to do is invest some money in their website.
 We had a hard time really finding out what sort of tests they were offering and we’re not even sure how they could qualify as one of the “5 leading tests”.
 We came across this letter from the FDA addressed to Dr. Grant A. Bittner and while it isn’t about health and fitness tests, that was enough to make us move on.

 Founded in 2014, Berkeley California based Kinetic dx took in an undisclosed seed funding round last year to develop genetic tests that maximize performance and minimize injury.
 There is an entire section on their website dedicated to educating you as to what they test and why they reach the conclusions they do.
-Here’s a sample report you can check out.
+(UPDATE 6/24/2018 – They used to have a sample report you could check out but their website went away when they were acquired by a company called Wobblebase – which also has very little info available at the moment.)
 If I’m a high performance athlete, I probably know my body pretty well.
 As you can see in the sample report, it’s the actionable part that seems lacking.
 Telling me I need to “maintain a healthy weight and lifestyle” and that I should “stretch more” is not that useful.
 No price points were given for their tests but it’s great to see they have backing and are being transparent about how they interpret your test results.